dudkinox/dudkinox/README.md

 I'm currently learning on Vue.js and React.js with passionate to find passionate projects for contributing.

-You can follow me on my FB Page, [Vue News Thailand](https://www.facebook.com/VueNewsThailand).
+You can follow me on my FB Page, [Facebook](https://web.facebook.com/blind.vlltar).

 Nice to meet you. ğŸ˜